Skip to main content

 • music

-The music in the game has received mixed reviews, with many praising its ability to capture the essence of the John Wick films through a blend of techno, bass, and western influences.
-While some players found the soundtrack to be a standout feature that enhances the gameplay experience, others criticized it for being repetitive or not fitting the game's theme perfectly.
-Overall, the music is generally regarded as a strong aspect, contributing positively to the game's atmosphere despite some shortcomings in sound effects and synchronization.
+The music in the game has received mixed reviews, with many praising its ability to capture the essence of the John Wick films through a blend of techno and western influences.
+While some players found the soundtrack to be a standout feature that enhances the gameplay experience, others criticized it for being repetitive and occasionally mismatched with the game's action.
+Overall, the music is seen as a strong point, though it could benefit from further refinement and variety.

 • “From the great soundtrack to the movie-accurate art style, this is a game that any fan of John Wick should not miss.”